LeviHassel/.net-flicks/README.md

 ## Getting Started
 1. Download and install all of the requirements listed above.
 2. Download this repository.
-3. In Visual Studio, open Package Manager Console, switch the Default Project to CoreTemplate.Accessors and type the command "update-database" (no quotes) into the window.
-This should create the database, called CoreTemplateDb, for the application.
+3. In Visual Studio, open Package Manager Console, switch the Default Project to CoreTemplate.Accessors and type the command `update-database` into the window.
+This should create the database, called CoreTemplateDb.
-4. If you'd like to use SQL Server Management Studio to manage your database instead of Visual Studio's built-in SLQ Server Object Explorer, open SSMS, connect to a database engine, enter "(localdb)\MSSQLLocalDB" for the Server name, make sure Windows authentication is checked and click Connect.
+4. If you'd like to use SQL Server Management Studio to manage your database instead of Visual Studio's built-in SLQ Server Object Explorer, open SSMS, connect to a database engine, enter `(localdb)\MSSQLLocalDB` for the Server name, make sure Windows authentication is checked and click Connect.
 You can now freely use either SSMS or SLQ Server Object Explorer to manage your database.